-OASIS Judicial Systems Advocates receive a minimum of 9 hours of training that teaches crisis counseling skills, education about domestic and sexual violence, how to navigate judicial systems, OASIS services and other resources in the community.
+OASIS Judicial Systems Advocates receive a minimum of 9 hours of training that teaches crisis counseling skills, education about domestic and sexual violence, how to navigate the judicial system, OASIS services and other resources in the community.

-Judicial Systems Advocates are required to commit to one day of advocacy in court each month for a minimum of one year.
-Volunteers need to be available between 9am and 1pm on court days, which are typically Wednesdays.
+Judicial System Advocates are required to commit to one day of advocacy in court each month for a minimum of one year.
+Volunteers need to be available between 9 am and 1 pm on court days, which are typically Wednesdays for Watauga and rotate in Avery.
 Volunteers are needed to provide emotional and logistic support while accompanying clients to court or the Magistrate’s office.
 Volunteers should be good listeners and have an empathic understanding of survivors of domestic and sexual violence.

-The crisis line is transferred to a volunteer’s personal land line or cell phone, so the volunteer on the line can spend the evening reading, studying, eating, sleeping—basically going about their regular routine, so long as they are in a quiet place, near the phone and able to respond to callers in crisis.
+The crisis line is transferred to a volunteer’s personal land line or cell phone, so the volunteer on the line can spend the evening going about their regular routine, so long as they are in a quiet place, are near the phone and able to help callers in crisis.

 Office volunteers provide administrative support during normal business hours (8am to 5pm, Monday-Friday).
-Duties include data entry, translation, copying, answering phones, accepting and organizing donations, cleaning, mail pick-up and drop-off, posting flyers, and other special projects.
+Duties include data entry, translation, copying, answering phones, accepting and organizing donations, cleaning, mail pick up and drop off, posting flyers, and other special projects.
 Office volunteers receive a training packet and individual training.
-OASIS asks office volunteers to commit to at least 2 hours per week for a minimum of 6 months.
+OASIS asks office volunteers to commit to at least 2 hours for a minimum of 6 months.

 Shelter Substitutes provide overnight supervision of the emergency shelter and all shelter residents.
-Shelter Subs can also serve as on-call staff during normal business hours during holidays or scheduled office closures.
-Shelter Subs must participate in the Crisis Line Volunteer training and commit to at least one year of volunteer service with OASIS.
-Shelter Subs are paid for completing the training and each time a shift is covered.
+Shelter Subs can also serve as on-call staff during normal business hours during holidays are scheduled office closures.

-Spanish Interpreter Volunteers are bilingual volunteers who have committed to being on call or scheduled to provide interpretation services for Spanish-speaking clients and OASIS staff Interpreter Volunteers do follow basic guidelines and there is no specific time commitment to be a Spanish Interpreter Volunteer.
+Spanish Interpreter Volunteers are bilingual volunteers who have committed to being on call or scheduled to provide interpretation services for Spanish-speaking clients and OASIS, Inc. staff.
+Spanish Interpreter Volunteers develop a training plan with staff and there is no specific time commitment to be a Spanish Interpreter Volunteer.
 Spanish Interpreter Volunteers may be called upon to assist staff with interpretation in the office or shelter, in court, in a hospital or in another community organization.